Size ranking: 14th

 In the sky, the two fish of Pisces are represented swimming at right angles to each other, one northwards and the other westwards along the celestial equator.
 The body of the westward-swimming fish is easy enough to pick out, containing a loop of seven stars called the Circlet south of the Square of Pegasus.
 The northbound fish is more obscure, consisting of a scattering of stars between Aries and Pegasus.

-The tails of the two fish are joined by a cord or ribbon marked out by a snaking chain of stars, ten of which have Bayer designations: Delta, Epsilon, Zeta, Mu, Nu, Xi, Alpha, Omicron, Pi, and Eta.
+The tails of the two fish are joined by a cord or ribbon marked out by a snaking chain of stars, ten of which have Bayer designations: Delta, Epsilon, Zeta, Mu, Nu, Xi, Alpha, Omicron, Pi, and Eta (see here for Bayer’s chart).
 The Greeks offered no good explanation for this cord, but according to the historian Paul Kunitzsch the Babylonians visualized a pair of fish joined by a cord in this area, so evidently the Greeks borrowed this idea although the significance of the cord was lost.
+On Johann Bode’s atlas the cord joining the two fish is labelled Linum Piscium, as though it were a sub-constellation, while Johannes Hevelius divided the cord into a northern half, Linum Boreum, and a southern one, Linum Austrinum – see here for their respective depictions.

 Pisces is a disappointingly faint constellation, its brightest stars being of only fourth magnitude.
 Alpha Piscium, magnitude 3.8, is called Alrescha from the Arabic name al-rishā meaning ‘the cord’, lying where the lines joining the two fish are knotted together.

 Despite its faintness Pisces is notable because it contains the point at which the Sun crosses the celestial equator into the northern hemisphere on March 20 each year.
 This point, called the vernal equinox, lay in Aries in Greek times but has since moved into Pisces because of a slow wobble of the Earth on its axis called precession.
+Even so, it is still sometimes called the first point of Aries.
 Currently the vernal equinox lies south of the Square of Pegasus, near the Circlet, but the continuing effect of precession will carry it into Aquarius around the year 2597.

 In the north of the constellation, seven stars including Chi, Phi, Upsilon, and Tau Piscium formed the southern part of a loop-shaped figure called Kui, after which the 15th lunar mansion was named; the greater part of Kui lay within present-day Andromeda.
 A quadrilateral of four stars in southernmost Pisces (27, 29, 30, and 33 Piscium) marked the eastern end of the constellation Leibizhen, a chain of fortifications, which crossed Aquarius into Capricornus.